 The evaporator is a heat exchanger that removes heat from chilled water.
 The collected heat is used to superheat the refrigerant to change it from a liquid to a gas.
 The water in a chiller system collects heat, which has to be removed as part of the chiller cycle.
 Evaporators are tightly sealed to ensure their efficiency and that they do not allow the heat in the water to escape.
 In most cases, the insulation material is a vinyl nitrate polymer that is 0.75 of an inch (20 mm) thick.

 Evaporators have a shell and tube construction with the tubes encased inside the shell.
 The shell holds the refrigerant while the tubes contain the water to be cooled.
-In all chillers, the water in the tubes and the refrigerant never come in contact.
+In all chiller, the water in the tubes and the refrigerant never come in contact.
 The refrigerant enters the evaporator as a liquid through the bottom of the expansion valve.
 Refrigerants have a very low boiling point.
 However, the heat from the warm chilled water causes the refrigerant to boil and become a vapor.

 The number of passes describes the type of an evaporator, which can be one, two, or more.
 With a one-pass evaporator, the water passes through one time and into the water box.
 When an evaporator has multiple passes, the water passes through the evaporator, turns around, and goes back through it two or more times.